Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires

 We observe a single Josephson radiation frequency in the $4\pi$-periodic regime, which is consistent with the supercurrent being predominantly carried by a single transmitting mode.
 While we were not able to reliably extract the transparency and the number of modes in our devices, the single mode regime was observed earlier in similar InAs nanowires \cite{Woerkom_2017-ABS, Spanton_2017, Goffman_2017}.
-We also note that an upper bound on the channel transmission of $\tau = G_N / G_0$ can be determined from the normal state conductance $G_N < G_0$ which is shown in Fig.~2 and Fig.~3 for each device.
+We also note that an upper bound on the channel transmission of $\tau = G_\textrm{N} / G_0$ can be determined from the normal state conductance $G_\textrm{N} < G_0$, which is measured in the linear regime well above the superconducting gap.
+This value is shown in Fig.~2 and Fig.~3 for each device.